catseye/Falderal/README.markdown

 --------

 The current version of Falderal is described in the Falderal Literate Test Format document.
-The current version of `Test.Falderal` is 0.4.
+The current version of `Test.Falderal` is 0.5 "The Loop".
 Neither the file format specification, nor the `Test.Falderal` API, should not be expected to be stable through the 0.x series.